Fatimamaab/Maab_2023_AT6/README.md

-This is my first github project
+This is my first github projecti
+Designing a method in a class that performs data validation on a list of user inputs.